OpenOCL/openocl.github.io/_posts/2019-03-09-tutorial-01-model.md

 6. The system can be simulated from a given state $x_0$.
 7. The system is noisy.

-Here i drew a picture of the system:
+Here, i drew a picture of the system:

 ![Drawing of double pole cart](/assets/posts/drawing_dpcart.jpg)

-### Model equations
+### The state of the system

 With the model equations we want to describe mathematically how the system evolves with time.
 But first we need to define the state of the system which describes the situation in which the system currently is.
 The state has to have *Markov property* which says something like: you should be able to predict future states, when you have only the current state given.
 So we need this property to be able to simulate the system.